CMCE Lightning Elimination Protection units in Airports

 These cases costs stem from fires, equipment destuction, power outages, service interuptions and in sum cases tragic cases, injuries and loss of life.

-Why Choose CMCE Lightning Protection Units?
+Why Choose CMCE Lightning Elimination Protection Device?

 Prevents Lightning Strike Formation Cost-Effective and Low-Maintenance